Daniel Sprong: Professional

+On July 1, 2023, Sprong signed a one-year, $2 million contract with the Detroit Red Wings.
+He recorded 18 goals and 25 assists in 76 games with the Red Wings.

+On July 20, 2024, Sprong signed as a free agent to a one-year deal with the Vancouver Canucks worth $975,000 for the 2024–25 season.
+To start the season, Sprong was unable to cement a defined role amongst the Canucks forward ranks, appearing in 9 games and registering 1 goal and 3 points.
+On November 8, 2024, Sprong's brief tenure with the Canucks concluded after he was traded in a return to the Seattle Kraken in exchange for future considerations.

+On January 8, 2025, Sprong was placed on waivers by the Kraken after posting just 2 points in 10 games, clearing fully on January 9th, with the intention to assign him to the Kraken's AHL affiliate, the Coachella Valley Firebirds.
+Sprong showed his offensive acumen in posting 25 points through just 19 games with the Firebirds, before he was traded at the NHL deadline by the Kraken to the New Jersey Devils in exchange for seventh-round pick in 2026 on March 7, 2025.

+As a free agent, Sprong left North America and was signed to a one-year contract with Russian club, HC CSKA Moscow of the KHL, on July 23, 2025.

 Personal life

 Sprong was born in Amsterdam, Netherlands.
 His father, Hannie, was a professional hockey player in the Netherlands during the early 1990s and later managed a team there.
 At the age of seven Sprong moved from the Netherlands to Canada with his family in order to help develop his hockey career.
 The family settled in Île Bizard, Quebec, a community near Montreal.
-Sprong remains a Dutch citizen, but has applied for Canadian citizenship; as of 2016, he had still not received it.
+Sprong remains a Dutch citizen, but has applied for Canadian citizenship; as of 2022, he had still not received it, though was a Canadian permanent resident.
 As a result, Sprong has not participated in any international tournaments, as he has declined to play for the Dutch national team, preferring to remain eligible for the Canadian national team.

 Sprong is the third NHL player born in the Netherlands; the first two, Ed Kea and Ed Beers, were also raised in Canada.

+In 2023, racing driver Zachary Claman DeMelo accused Sprong of assaulting him at a nightclub during the Detroit Grand Prix weekend.